 If the "AF request Authorization" in the Time Synchronization Subscription Data for the affected SUPI indicates that the AF is allowed to request 5G access stratum-based time distribution, the TSCTSF proceeds with ASTI service configuration.
-Otherwise, if the AF is not authorized, steps 4 and 7-19 are skipped for this UE.
+Otherwise, if the AF is not authorized, steps 4-9 are skipped for this UE.

-The TSCTSF checks the AF request with the stored Time Synchronization Subscription Data and authorizes the request.
+Then, the TSCTSF compares the AF request with the stored Time Synchronization Subscription Data to determine if the requested ASTI configuration (e.g. Uu time synchronization error budget) and, if available, the provided ASTI clock quality reporting control information is allowed.
 If the request is not authorized, steps 5 to 9 are skipped.

+If the Time Synchronization Subscription Data contains periods of authorized start and stop times, the TSCTSF checks whether the temporal validity condition included in the Ntsctsf_ASTI_Create request in step 2 satisfies (i.e. within) any of the periods of authorized start and stop times..
+The TSCTSF then maintains the start-time and stop-time for the ASTI service configuration and proceeds to enable the ASTI service while the current time is within an authorized time period.
+When the stop-time is reached for active ASTI service configuration, the TSCTSF proceeds as if an Nnef_ASTI_Delete request is received.

 4. If the feature "CoverageAreaSupport" is supported, the Ntsctsf_ASTI_Create request in step 2 may contain the coverage area where the Access Stratum Time Distribution service applies.
-The TSCTSF determines the Time Synchronization Coverage Area by selecting the TA(s) that are part of both, the list of TA(s) provided by the NEF and the list of TA(s) stored in the Time Synchronization Subscription Data.
+The TSCTSF determines the authorized Time Synchronization Coverage Area by selecting the TA(s) that are part of both, the list of TA(s) provided by the NEF and the list of TA(s) stored in the Time Synchronization Subscription Data.
 Then, the TSCTSF performs the following operations:

 - The TSCTSF subscribes with the AMF(s) for UE presence in Area of Interest composed by the TA(s) in the time synchronization coverage area as specified in 3GPP TS 29.565 [60].

-- Based on the notification from the AMF and the time synchronization coverage area received in step 1, the TSCTSF determines whether to activate time synchronization service for this UE:
+- Based on the received notification from the AMF and the authorized time synchronization coverage area, the TSCTSF determines whether to activate the ASTI service for this UE:

-- If the UE location is within any of the TAs from the time synchronization coverage area, the TSCTSF determines to enable access stratum time distribution for the UE.
+- If the UE location is within any of the TAs from the authorized time synchronization coverage area, the TSCTSF determines to enable access stratum time distribution for the UE.

-- If the UE location is is not within any of the TAs from the time synchronization coverage area, the TSCTSF determines to disable access stratum time distribution for the UE.
+- If the UE location is is not within any of the TAs from the authorized time synchronization coverage area, the TSCTSF determines to disable access stratum time distribution for the UE.

-If in step 1 the AF subscribes to time synchronization status report containing timing synchronization metrics or a clock quality acceptance criteriaresult, the TSCTSF subscribes for notification about changes in NG-RAN and UPF/NW-TT timing synchronization status as described in clause 5.5.11.5.
+If the AF subscribes to time synchronization status reports (by providing a clock quality reporting control information indicating clock quality detail level "acceptable/not acceptable" and the clock quality acceptance criteria in step 1), the TSCTSF subscribes for notification about changes in NG-RAN and UPF/NW-TT timing synchronization status as described in clause 5.5.11.5.

 5. To search for the PCF for the UE, the TSCTSF invokes the Nbsf_Management_Subscribe service operation by sending an HTTP POST request to the "Binding Subscriptions" resource as specified in 3GPP TS 29.521 [22] to subscribe to notifications of PCF_UE_BINDING_REGISTRATION event for the indicated SUPI.